 13. Beach day at Johnson Lake

-See our story Exploring Johnson Lake for details, and Where to SUP Near Calgary for more options + where to rent SUPs.
+See our story Exploring Johnson Lake for details, and Where to Stand Up Paddleboard (& Rent SUPs) Near Calgary for more paddling spots.

 14. Explore the Bankhead Ghost Town